ICP31415 Certificate III in Print Communications

 This course is an online that covers the fundamentals of design and typography using simulated pre-press tasks to give you real opportunities to acquire accredited and industry relevant skills using the latest industry-specific graphics software, such as Indesign, Photoshop, Illustrator and Acrobat Pro.
 Course notes and project briefs are available via the TasTAFE Creative Industries online portal giving you the freedom to study at a time convenient to you.

 The course is coordinated and assessed by a qualified trainer with appropriate industry skills and experience to assist you for the duration of the course.
 Once you have enrolled with us, you will have access to all TasTAFE student resources (including the library collection and computer lab access) to help you successfully complete the course.
 This qualification would suit:

 - mature age career changers,

-- apprentices/trainees & people up-skilling and multi-skilling for improved job opportunities who have met the suitability requirements for this level of qualification and learning style.
+- apprentices/trainees, people up-skilling or multi-skilling for improved job opportunities who have met the suitability requirements for both this level of qualification and learning style.

 - CUA40715 Certificate IV in Design

 - CUA31015 Certificate III in Screen and Media